People Reveal Their Malicious Revenge Stories

 As did every other construction worker in the community, General Contractor hated working with Jerk.
 General Contractor told Jerry that he had heard Jerk and Son belittling him, and told him that he disagreed with everything Jerk was saying.
 He asked Jerry if he had ever considered going into business for himself.

 Jerry said that he would like to do that someday.
 General Contractor then said that he would loan Jerry the funds to buy a mixer (the most expensive piece of equipment needed to start a brick business) if Jerry would indeed start said business.
 The only hitch was that Jerry would need to pay for the mixer whenever he could and that he would subcontract under General Contractor.

 Jerry agreed to those terms and prepared to begin his new venture.

+Jerry respectfully told Jerk and Son his plans and gave his notice.
 The two mocked Jerry ruthlessly and laughed him to scorn.
 Jerk told Jerry, ‘You’ll be back in two months begging to return to your job—you’ll never make it as a subcontractor!’

+Two months later, rather than collapsing as Jerk predicted, Jerry was still in business and going strong.
 One year later, Jerry’s business was booming and an intoxicated Jerk showed up at Jerry’s house and begged him to come back to work with Jerk and Son.
-‘Jerry, you’re the best employee I ever had.’

 Jerry replied, ‘Why didn’t you ever tell me that when I was working for you?’

+Jerk couldn’t answer the question; and, Jerry obviously didn’t accept the offer of employment.
 Two years after beginning his entrepreneurial adventure, Jerry heard that Jerk and Son went out of business.

 Jerry said that he never intended to harm Jerk and Son when he accepted General Contractor’s offer.
 He said that looking back on things he realized that he had become Jerk’s greatest nightmare.
+I can’t say that General Contractor intended no harm!

 I thought the most amazing thing about the story was how Jerry maintained his self-esteem in spite of all the ridicule.
 I also gained respect for Jerry’s father who instilled an unshakable self-confidence in Jerry!”